-Immune Support: Quercetin, Vitamin C, Zinc, Vitamin D3 and FLCCC Protocol for COVID-19
+Immune Support: Quercetin, Vitamin C, Zinc, Vitamin D3 and FLCCC Protocol (July 2021)

 The Front Line COVID-19 Critical Care Alliance (FLCCC) and other healthcare organizations have incorporated a mix of readily available agents into their management protocol for COVID-19.